DefinitelyNotACactus/IntroComputacaoGrafica/README.md

 }
 ```

-However, this function has some issues, for instance, it's limited to slopes where <b>0<=m<=1</b>, which is the 1th octant, and it only works if the delta is greater than zero.
+However, this code has some limitations, for instance, it's restricted to slopes where <b>0<=m<=1</b>, which is the first octant, and it only works if the delta x is greater than zero.
 In the following images we have two situations and the octants, respectively:

 ![alt text](https://github.com/DefinitelyNotACactus/IntroComputacaoGrafica/raw/master/pictures/situations.png "Image 2")